Home/Resources/Guides/Conducting a Conjoint Analysis [2025 Guide]

 How to Conduct a Conjoint Study

-Let’s say you have been tasked with designing a new sport utility vehicle (SUV).
+For a real-world conjoint example, let’s say you have been tasked with designing a new sport utility vehicle (SUV).

 You hire a conjoint analysis company to help you construct the survey, collect data, interpret the results, and recommend the best package of features/benefits to go to market.

-💡Pro Tip: Use qualitative exploratory research as the first step before conducting a conjoint survey.
+Pro Tip: Use qualitative exploratory research as the first step before conducting a conjoint survey.
 Qualitative research will help you dive deeper into the consumer mindset to help you refine the list of levels and attributes you want to measure.
 Although qualitative research can serve as an excellent pre-test, it can provide additional context and quotes to supplement your more sophisticated quantitative research.

-The first step of a conjoint study is determining the attributes and levels you want to address in your survey.
+The first step of a conjoint analysis study is determining the attributes and levels you want to address in your survey.

 The attribute is considered as the categories you see below (size, fuel source, etc.), while the levels are the details/options for each category (2WD, AWD, 4WD for the platform).